kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 1. **MLOps Engineer**.
 They are familiar with ML frameworks and they know how to configure distributed PyTorch settings such as rendezvous backends or MPI configuration.
 Usually, they are not experts in Kubernetes and ML algorithms.
-1. **Data Scientists**.
+1. **Data Scientists/ML Engineers**.
 They create model architectures and advanced ML algorithms to train models.
    They prefer to use Python for their work.
 They are aware of `torch.nn` APIs, but not with `torch.distributed` and Kubernetes concepts to scale model training.